joe-irving/acabooks/index.md

 # York's Radical Library

-{% include sm-logos.html %}
+{% include contact.html %}

 ## About

 {{ site.description }}

-See our [Instagram page][insta] for the most up to date list.
+See our [Instagram page][insta] for the most up to date information and list of books.

 ## Joining us

+{% include membership-form.html %}

 Donate a book, or pay £5 to join!
 Simple as.
+You can sign up through our [membership form](/signup).
+Make sure we don't have the book by contacting us before donating

+## Donate

+We have [a PayPal][donate] you can make money donations through.

+## Pop ups

+We will be running pop up libraries every Tuesdays and Sundays in York, check out Instagram for updates.
+Make sure all book requests are made at least the day before you collect them.

 ## Books